household-four/bearly-passing-ui/README.md

-❌ Only set creators should be able to add and remove questions ❌ Only game creators should be able to see session scores ❌ Only assigned players should be able to answer questions ❌ Upload sets from canvas
+❌ Only set creators should be able to add and remove questions ❌ Only game creators should be able to see session scores ❌ Only assigned players should be able to answer questions ✅ Game view (teacher)
-❌ Create a new game
-✅ Game view (teacher)
 ✅ Game Session view (student)